Ilymo/TheFinder/project/README.md

 On the left, there is the tag research:

->First, you must choice (via the select input) at least one "genre" tag, up to three.
+- First, you must choice (via the select input) at least one "genre" tag, up to three.

->After that, you can choice (via the radio button input) the period of the movie/anime release.
+- After that, you can choice (via the radio button input) the period of the movie/anime release.
 By default, "1990+" is selected.

+- Last, you can choice the "rate" (via another radio button input) of the movie/anime you're looking for.
+By default, "0+" is selected.

+#### Second search method:

+On the right, there is the "reference" research:

+- First, you must type (via the text input) the movie/anime that you want as reference.

+- After that, you can choice (via the radio button input) the period of the movie/anime release.
+By default, "1990+" is selected.

->Last, you can choice the "rate" (via another radio button input) of the movie/anime you're looking for.
+- Last, you can choice the "rate" (via another radio button input) of the movie/anime you're looking for.
 By default, "0+" is selected.